-If an acknowledgment is defective because it was made "in an individual, rather than a representative or official, capacity" or fails "to show an acknowledgment or jurat that complies with applicable law," a person with a right of action to recover real property or an interest therein must bring suit within four years after the recordation of the instrument (or two years after the day the instrument was "filed for record," effective September 1, 2007); however, this limitations period does not apply to a forged instrument.
+If an acknowledgment is defective because it was made "in an individual, rather than a representative or official, capacity" or fails "to show an acknowledgment or jurat that complies with applicable law," a person with a right of action to recover real property or an interest therein must bring suit within two years after an instrument is filed for record; however, this limitations period does not apply to a forged instrument.
 Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 16.033.
-Act of June 15, 2007, 80th Leg., R.S., ch.
-819, § 2, 2007 Tex.
-Gen. Laws 1695 (nonretroactivity provision).
-In addition, regarding instruments "filed for record" on or after September 1, 2007, "containing a ministerial defect, omission, or informality in the certificate of acknowledgment that has been filed for record for longer than two years...is considered to have been lawfully recorded and to be notice of the existence of the instrument on and after the date the instrument is filed."
+In addition, an instrument "filed for record containing a ministerial defect, omission, or informality in the certificate of acknowledgment that has been filed for record for longer than two years... is considered to have been lawfully recorded and to be notice of the existence of the instrument on and after the date the instrument is filed."
 Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 16.033(c).
-Act of June 15, 2007, 80th Leg., R.S., ch.
-819, § 2, 2007 Tex.
-Gen. Laws 1695 (nonretroactivity provision).
 But see Caution, below.